sami-azzam/robotjs/README.md

 ## Publishing

-On every push to main branch, the .github/workflows/ci.yml will create a new version and publish to npm.
+On every push to main branch with a change in .electron-target, the .github/workflows/electron-prebuild.yml will create a new version and publish to npm.

 If a major or minor release is required, use respective key words in the commit message, see https://github.com/phips28/gh-action-bump-version#workflow